lhover11/bytesofbiology/content/_index.md

 1. primarily to help others learn and avoid some of the hang-ups where I found myself stuck within the past few years
 2. to document my learning journey

-I hope you find my posts helpful and please let me know if there are other topics of interest!
+I hope you find my posts helpful and please let me know if there are other topics of interest or if you have any questions!
-Additionally, as I am continuing to learn I always welcome constructive feedback *comments sections coming, until then feel free to reach out via linkedin or github*
+Additionally, as I am continuing to learn I always welcome constructive feedback